kaiolae/kaiolae.github.io/prediction_interaction_user_behaviour/index.md

 * The python packages [numpy, matplotlib and pandas](https://scipy.org/install.html).
 * The [scikit-learn](http://scikit-learn.org/stable/install.html) library.

+Alternatively, you can use [Anaconda](https://www.anaconda.com/) to create isolated environments and install all the required libraries including python itself without interfering with previous installations.

 To test if your setup is working, you can try running our code samples at [TODO: Insert link]